 The focus of the FCA’s requirements is to ensure that individuals, switching their pension arrangements, receive the appropriate level of advice provided by advisers who have sufficient knowledge to ensure the client understands the implications of the proposed action.

 All parties involved with these transactions have a duty of care to the client to ensure that clients receive the appropriate advice, as these transactions can have a very significant impact on a client's future financial welfare.

-The FCA confirm that a Transfer Value Comparator (TVC) is not required for switches between personal pensions without safeguarded benefits, the adviser is not required to be a Pension Transfer Specialist nor does the adviser require specific transfer permissions.
+The FCA confirm that a Transfer Value Comparator (TVC) is not required for switches between pensions without safeguarded benefits, the adviser is not required to be a Pension Transfer Specialist nor does the firm require specific transfer permissions.

 Pensions switching/transfer review